 The UK's most desirable places to live

-The Hampshire district of Hart is the most desirable place to live in the UK for the third year running, according to a new survey.
+The tranquil district of Hart in Hampshire has been named the most desirable place to live - for the fourth successive year.

 Halifax's Quality of Life Survey saw the area top the poll yet again based on a wide range of measures, including residents' health and life expectancy, employment and wellbeing.

 The survey found that the average life expectancy for men in Hart is 83 - the joint highest in the UK, while many residents enjoy high incomes, with average weekly earnings of £839, 33% higher than the UK national average of £629 a week.

 There is a high employment rate, with four out of five 16-64 year olds in work, while residents enjoy some of the lowest crime rates in the country and 95% of people there have access to a good level of broadband - compared to 87% across the UK as a whole.

 However, like all desirable places to live, the cost of living in Hart is much more than the rest of the UK, with house prices 7.4 times the average annual pre-tax annual income, compared to a national average of 6.2.